IntelRealSense/realsense-ros/README.md

 roslaunch realsense_ros_camera demo.launch
 ```

 This will display a default ROS viewer with the depth stream from the camera.
-To better visualize difference ranges of the depth camera, use the viewer windows
+To better visualize difference ranges of the depth camera, use the viewer window's range tool in the upper right hand corner dialog.
+The default in the viewer is 10.00m.

 Additional depth stream resolutions can optionally be provided as parameters to the camera.launch file

 ### Point Cloud and Laser scan